Sitting as promised in my original Popke style, I proudly present to you Oakie the crochet armadillo.

 Info about & links to buy the pattern

 This very rugged but cuddly crochet armadillo is made with Istex Lett Lopi, a worsted weight wool.
 He is 14 cm / 5.5 inch when sitting.
 All the additional information you need to know about this pattern you can find in the shop listings.
-You can buy this pattern in my shop at Craftsy and in my shop at Ravelry or order it here.
+You can buy this pattern in my shop at Ravelry, Etsy or order it here.
 It contains a clear and colour coded description of how to crochet and assemble the armadillo with extra illustrations and example pictures at the bottom to help you get everything right.
 In the pattern you can also find what materials you need, the yarn colour numbers, in short, everything you need to know to make your own ancient looking friend.

 And heads up, this pattern has a one dollar release discount till Wednesday the 28th.